johnhaney/ComponentsFromOuterSpace/README.md

 **TripleAnchorComponent**
 * Given three names for Entities, an Entity with a TripleAnchorComponent will be positioned, rotated, and xy-scaled to fit the three entities.
 The scale factor assumes a starting width(x) and height(y) for Entity of 1, so size your Entity accordingly.
 Your Entity will be stretched (or squished) on the x-axis and y-axis, so plan accordingly for a stretchable entity.

+**PatrolComponent**
+* Given a route (array of SIMD3<Float> positions) and a speed (Float in meters per second) the rotation and translation of the Entity will be updated to to move to next specified route position at the speed given.
+* If you have physics enabled, this can create some bouncing as gravity will still take effect.
+* Rotation will be around the y-axis to point the entity in the xz-direction toward it's current goal.
+* Note: This patrol algorithm does NOT account for any collisions or path-finding, it will move directly in the direction of the next goal position.